Dev-NotAqua/AqquaAc-2/README.md

 <b>Detect/Prevent connections with a VPN/Proxy</b>

-1. Valkyrie already purposefully skips over the IP addres of any player when saving identifiers.
+1. AqquaAC already purposefully skips over the IP addres of any player when saving identifiers.
 IP's are generally not static and have the chance of changing at any point making them unreliable for long term identification.

 2. Most people using a proxy (including myself) don't have any bad intentions in mind and may just want to hide their network activity as an overall [strategy](https://www.ivpn.net/blog/why-you-dont-need-a-vpn/) to protect their online privacy.